MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOGeoStorageQuota.md

 # Set-SPOGeoStorageQuota

 ## SYNOPSIS
-This Cmdlet sets the Storage quota on a multi-geo tenant
+This Cmdlet sets the Storage quota on a multi-geo tenant.

 ## SYNTAX